Code generation#

 if

-is set, code assumes you are running zap from source.
+$ZAP_DEVELOPMENT_PATHis set, code assumes you are running zap from source.
 Use this if you develop zap.
-Zap has to be bootstrapped (generallynpm ci
+Zap has to be bootstrapped (generallynpm cibut check zap documentation for this.
+Some scripts have a--run-bootstrapcommand line argument to do this for you)if

-is available in the given path.
+$ZAP_INSTALL_PATHis set, code assumes thatzaporzap-cliis available in the given path.
 This is generally an unpacked release.otherwise, scripts will assume

-(this is the case when running in a bootstrapped environment)
+zap/zap-cliis in$PATH(this is the case when running in a bootstrapped environment)

 Generally you need to invoke zap with appropriate zcl and generate arguments.